 The most common breach of a rental agreement occurs when a tenant fails to pay rent.
-Landlords provide a service in allowing another person to live in property the landlord owns.
-Landlords deserve the agreed upon rent as compensation for that service.
-As a landlord, you can enforce your right to receive rent both in the amount and in the manner it is required to be paid.
+Landlords provide service in allowing another person to live in property the landlord owns.
+Landlords deserve the agreed-upon rent as compensation for that service.
+As a landlord, you can enforce your right to receive rent both in the amount and in the manner, it is required to be paid.

 Tenants have a duty not to damage the property in which they live, besides normal wear and tear.
 When a tenant causes significant damage to the property, eviction or other remedies may be appropriate.
 Damage to walls, structure, appliances, and much more can be remedied under the law.